stoffelkopf/diablokillcounter/README.md

 - download LUA 5.5
 - copy your single player savegame (e.g. single_0.hsv) to the programm folder
 - change the savegame filename in killcounter.cmd (standard: single_0.hsv)
+- change name of your lua.exe in killcounter.bat
 - edit the variables in the killcounter.lua script
 - start killcounter.bat